Time and time again we’ve seen public companies grow themselves out of business and one would wonder: Where was their board?

 A fast-growing company with multiple lines of business should know the profitability by each line.
 Does one subsidize the other?
 If so, should it continue or should some action be taken?

 Directors should have a strong understanding of what drives profitability, and the company’s CFO typically provides this information.
-And if she isn’t looking at it, she should.
+If the person in this position isn’t looking at it, they should.

 What is the competition up to?

 A company should always keep an eye on competitors and some competitors may not be so obvious.
 For example, competitors in the financial services industry may be Fintech companies, major disruptors.
 And this can be seen in almost any industry – disruption by technology companies.

 Management should ALWAYS have a good understanding and intel on its competition and share that information with the board.
 And, if they are not, the board should be asking for it.

 What are the company’s biggest risks?
 And what is management doing to mitigate those risks?